fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v2.3.0/Get-AzureRMAutomationCredential.md

 ```

 ### -ResourceGroupName
-Specifies the resource group for which this cmdlet retrieves credentials.
+Specifies the resource group for which this cmdlet gets credentials.

 ```yaml
 Type: String